-Yes, building materials.
-I’ve been working in the industry since 1997 and have seen the good, the bad, and the ugly.
+Yes, building materials – more specifically buying and selling them.
+I’ve worked in the industry since 1997 and have seen the good, the bad, and the ugly.
 My hope is that this blog helps everyone avoid the latter two.

 The average size of homes in the U.S. has increased over the last 40 years, the methods of construction and the materials used haven’t changed much.
 We’ve seen building products evolve over time, becoming more efficient to produce and use, but the basics remain the same.

 We haven’t seen a real revolution in building materials in a long time.
-The first hint of changes started with the use of safer products.
+The first hint of change began with the design and production of safer products.

 Safety In the Home

 More recently, the focus has been on products that outgas VOC’s into our homes.
 Tighter envelopes have reduced the amount of fresh air that gets into buildings, so our exposure has increased.
 Oil-based paints have given way to low-VOC and VOC free latex-based product.
 Formaldehyde has come under fire because so many building materials use it as a binder.